spicyjack/public/notes/vim_plugins.md

 - `git submodule add https://example.com/repo.git`
 - `git commmit`

+To initialize a submodule on a new host that was originally added on a different host
+- `cd ~/.vim/bundle/<submodule name>`
+- `git submodule init`
+- `git submodule update`

 Updating all submodules
 - `cd ~/.vim/bundle`
 - `git submodule update` or `git submodule update --remote` depending on which